 It’s Not Always Done Intentionally

-A lot of parents do not realize they are harming their child or even living vicariously through them in the first place.
+Many parents do not realize they are harming their children or even living vicariously through them in the first place.
 In fact, many believe they are actually acting in their child’s best interests.
 This is why it is crucial to look beyond your motives and consider the emotions and experiences that might be influencing your parenting decisions.

 The Minority